Skip to main content

 Hands leaning on a table working

-This narrow-scope standards’ maintenance project is considering targeted amendments to IAASB standards due to revisions to the International Ethics Standards Board for Accountants’ (IESBA) International Code of Ethics for Professional Accountants (including International Independence Standards) related to using the work of an external expert.
+The IAASB approved narrow-scope amendments to IAASB standards arising from revisions to the International Ethics Standards Board for Accountants’ International Code of Ethics for Professional Accountants (including International Independence Standards) related to using the work of an external expert.
+These narrow-scope amendments apply to:

 • ISA 620, Using the Work of an Auditor’s Expert